 In the work that I do with advisors, creating a successful business card comes at the end of the branding process because it incorporates all the elements completed in our work together.
 Think about it this way.
 Once you’ve decided upon the colors of your website, the images used in the design, and the call to action you would like visitors to take, then all this information goes into the creation of your business card.
 In other words, your Business Plan should address branding and all the elements that go with it.

-Are business cards still important in this digital age?
+Are business cards still important in the digital age?

 Yes, of course!
 When we meet in person with a center of influence, a prospective client, or an existing client, we must still provide a vehicle to exchange contact information.
 Although there are many apps that exchange information, not only has this not caught on with the general population, it is extremely impersonal.
 Business cards make exchanging information personal.